tock/tock/doc/Networking_Stack.md

      require anything that limit such a trait to Thread-based implementations

 4. Transmission and reception APIs are decoupled
-   - This allows for instances where Receive and send_done callbacks should be delivered to different clients (ex: Server listening on all addresses but also sending messages from specific addresses)
+   - This allows for instances where receive and send\_done callbacks should be delivered to different clients (ex: Server listening on all addresses but also sending messages from specific addresses)
    - Prevents send path from having to navigate the added complexity required